Bright Way Zen is a legally incorporated religious nonprofit in the state of Oregon, and a 501(c)(3) with the IRS (EIN 45-3733216).

 - Spiritual Leader.
 In her/his capacity as spiritual leader, the Executive Director determines matters of liturgy, religious practice and teaching, gives direction to the membership on these matters, and is not answerable to the Board of Directors or other organization employees or officers, except through the provision of Removal (Section IV.8 of the bylaws), and through her/his adherence to an Ethics Policy approved by the Board of Directors.
-The Executive Director may take on other traditional titles to indicate his/her role as spiritual leader of the organization (such as Head Teacher or Abbot).
+The Executive Director may take on other traditional titles to indicate his/her role as spiritual leader of the organization (such as Guiding Teacher or Abbot).

 - Operations Manager.
 In her/his capacity as operations manager the Executive Director takes care of the organization’s daily function and is accountable to the Board of Directors in all legal and financial matters.
 In such legal and financial matters the Executive Director abides by the decisions made by the Board of Directors.
 The Executive Director also functions as an ex-officio (by way of holding another office/position), voting member of the Board.